 Some, but not all, phones have a headset port.
 This headset port may be a round, 2.5 mm plug, or a square modular RJ9 plug.
 However, most Plantronics amplifiers are designed to plug into the telephone's hand receiver port rather than the headset port.

-HFP is a more advanced version of the HSP Bluetooth profile.
+Abbreviation for "hands-free profile".
+A more advanced version of the HSP Bluetooth profile.
 It allows voice dialing activation, redial, call transfer, and call answer/end capabilities.

 Link dropping means that the signal between the headset and the telephone periodically disconnects.
-If you experience link dropping, we recommend that you establish a new signal between the headset and the telephone by repairing or resubscribing your headset.
+If you experience link dropping, we recommend that you establish a new signal between the headset and the telephone by re-pairing or resubscribing your headset.

-Modular means square and generally refers to modular, RJ9 plugs.
+Modular means square and generally refers to modular RJ9 plugs.
 Most Plantronics amplifiers use modular ports.

 Sound reception in one ear.
 Monaural headsets cover only one ear, whereas binaural headsets cover both.

-Noise-canceling refers to a microphone design that greatly reduces the transmission of background noise, enhancing headset sound quality.
-Noise-canceling headsets are especially effective for offices with employees in close proximity to one another.
-In mobile applications, noise-canceling microphones reduce background noise in cars, airports or on the street.
+A microphone design that greatly reduces the transmission of background noise, enhancing headset sound quality. noise-cancelling headsets are especially effective for offices with employees in close proximity to one another.
+In mobile applications, noise-cancelling microphones reduce background noise in cars, airports or on the street.
 Headset model numbers that end with "N" are noise-cancelling models.

 Pairing refers to establishing a wireless connection between a headset and a phone.
 It is often used to describe the initial set up between a Bluetooth headset and phone.

 Passkey refers to a password needed to connect a Plantronics Bluetooth headset to a Bluetooth device.
 For most Plantronics products, this passkey is 0000.
 Sometimes referred to as a passcode.